Jennifer Anderson, RN, BSN; Evidence Based Birth® Instructor

 Doula

-I began Birth Fusion in 2011 when I decided to take a break from nursing and stay home with my pre-school children.
-I decided to do doula work to “keep my feet wet” in the area of L&D nursing.
-Much to my surprise, I found great joy in working with couples 1:1 in their own homes, in their own communities, surrounded by their own families and belief systems and walk hand-in-hand with them through the entire pregnancy, birth, and postpartum experience.
-This went far beyond my interactions with birthing couples as an L&D RN and grew my understanding and love for supporting families in birth to a level I never dreamed possible.
+I began Birth Fusion in 2011 when I decided to take a break from nursing and stay home with my preschool children.
+I decided to do doula work to “keep my feet wet” in L&D nursing.
+Much to my surprise, I found great joy in working with couples 1:1 in their own homes and communities, surrounded by their families and belief systems, and walking hand in hand with them through the entire pregnancy, birth, and postpartum experience.
+This went far beyond my interactions with birthing couples as an L&D nurse and grew my understanding and love for supporting families in birth to a level I never dreamed possible.

 I now call what I do “community nursing”.
-While I keep my nursing license active and remain current on all research and best practices, I have found a love in working with families on a more personal level and usually state that my nursing hat and my doula hat come on on and off multiple times during our relationship.
+While I keep my nursing license active and remain current on research and best practices, I have found a love for working with families on a more personal level, and I usually say that my nursing hat and my doula hat come on and off multiple times during our relationship.
 We never know who we’re gonna need in labor.
 Why not bring them all along in one unique combination?
 My license plate says “DoulaRN”.
 Need I say more?

 Educator